Skip to the main content

 • Project-Based Learning: Real-world applications that develop multiple competencies simultaneously

-• Cross-Disciplinary Instruction: Connecting learning across subjects to build comprehensive understanding
+• Cross-Disciplinary Instruction: Connecting learning across subjects to build a comprehensive understanding

 • Authentic Assessment: Using performance tasks and portfolio development to measure growth